jadecobra/python_tdd_exercises/source/functions.rst

        def function_with_return(self):
            return

     the terminal shows this test is also passing.
-We have defined 2 functions with different statements in their body but they both return the same result, because "in python all functions return ``None`` by default, we can imagine the function has an invisible line that says ``return None``"
+We have defined 2 functions with different statements in their body but they both return the same result, because "in python all functions return :doc:`None </data structures: None>` by default, we can imagine the function has an invisible line that says ``return None``"

 * RED: make it fail
     we can add one more test to the ``TestFunctions`` class in ``test_functions.py`` to help drive home the point